 Travelling and visiting new places can be costly, we all know that.
 Once you’ve sorted food, transport and accommodation there is still the issue of having extra money handy to actually do things.
-While there are plenty of paid activities to do on the Island (most of which we have done!), such as whale watching, kayak tours, skiing, ziplining and caving, there are lots of other options that won’t cost you cent….or at least very few of them.
+While there are plenty of paid activities to do on British Columbia’s Vancouver Island (most of which we have done!), there are lots of other options that won’t cost you cent.
+Here are just a few examples of the best free things to do on Vancouver Island, British Columbia.

 Discover ancient forests

-Old, tall trees are the norm within the Island’s temperate rainforest – we’re talking 70 metres high, up to 9 metres in width and 800 years plus.
+Old, tall trees are the norm within Vancouver Island’s temperate rainforest.
+We’re talking 70 metres high, up to 9 metres in width and older than 800 years.
 The most accessible places to go and see them are at Goldstream Provincial Park just north of Victoria and MacMillan (Cathedral Grove) Provincial Park near Port Alberni.
-Away from the main tourist trail Carmanah Walbran Provincial Park provides a more private experience.
+Away from the main tourist trail Carmanah Walbran Provincial Park provides a more private experience amongst some of the biggest trees anywhere in Canada.

 Day hiking on Vancouver Island